Eikonal model analysis of elastic proton-proton collisions at 52.8 GeV and 8 TeV: Elastic hadronic amplitude in many contemporary models of elastic scattering

-It has not been respected at all, either, that a very different behavior of pp collisions may be derived with the help of a non-dominant imaginary part as it has been shown already earlier in 1981 \cite{Kundrat1981}.
+It has not been respected at all, either, that a very different behavior of pp collisions may be derived with the help of a non-dominant imaginary part in a broad region of momentum transfers as it has been shown already earlier in 1981 \cite{Kundrat1981}.
 In such a case a peripheral behavior of elastic processes may be derived.
-It has been shown then in \cite{KL1989,KL1996,Kundrat1987,Kundrat1990,Kundrat1992,Kundrat1994_unpolarized} that one may obtain a peripheral picture of elastic hadron scattering for pp collisions at the ISR energies (52.8~GeV) and for $\bar{\text{p}}$p scattering at the energy of 541~GeV if the hadronic phase $\phase$ changes rather rapidly (see the second term in \cref{eq:msel}).
-In peripheral case the imaginary part of the amplitude goes to zero at value of $|t|$ $\sim 0.1$ GeV$^2$.
+It has been shown then in \cite{KL1989,KL1996,Kundrat1987,Kundrat1990,Kundrat1992,Kundrat1994_unpolarized} that one may obtain a peripheral picture of elastic hadron scattering for pp collisions at the ISR energy of 52.8~GeV and for $\bar{\text{p}}$p scattering at the energy of 541~GeV if the hadronic phase $\phase$ changes rather rapidly (see the second term in \cref{eq:msel}).
+In peripheral case the imaginary part of the amplitude goes to zero at value of $|t| \sim 0.1$ GeV$^2$ at 52.8~GeV and 8 TeV, as it will be shown in \cref{sec:data_analysis}.
 It means that the imaginary part of the elastic hadronic amplitude may be dominant only in a very narrow region of momentum transfers near the forward direction; the given behavior of the hadronic phase $\phase$ being still in a full agreement with the assertions of the mentioned asymptotic theorems.